iridl/iridl.github.io/docsrc/server/centos_stream.md

 ### Install the  Operating System

 * Install CentOS Stream from https://www.centos.org/download.
-Select the tab for 10, then download the [x86_64 Architecture ISO](https://mirrors.centos.org/mirrorlist?path=/9-stream/BaseOS/x86_64/iso/CentOS-Stream-9-latest-x86_64-dvd1.iso&redirect=1&protocol=https).
-We currently only support x86_64.
+Select the tab for 10, then download the x86\_64 Architecture ISO.
+We currently only support x86\_64.
     * To create a bootable CD of the Installation ISO, follow [these instructions](https://docs.centos.org/en-US/centos/install-guide/Making_Media/).
-    * `Installation Notes`
+    * Installation Notes
-        * Select `Server with GUI` as your Software Selection to make it easier to maintain.
+        * Select *Server with GUI* as your Software Selection to make it easier to maintain.
         * When configuring your disk partitions (Installation Destination), Select Customize Storage Configuration.
             * Use LVM when creating the filesystems.
 This is the default.
                 * Don't modify /boot or /boot/efi
             * Increase root partition to 100GB
             * Create a /data partition large enough to hold all your data now and in the future.
+Many users put /data on a separate disk (or disk array) from the operating system.
             * Create a /home partition large enough to house your users' data.
             * Leave 10% of the disk unallocated.
 This will allow you to create snapshots or increase the size of partitions later if necessary.